stbnrivas/dataModels/specs/guidelines.md

 -   Use `address` attribute for civic locations as per [schema.org](http://schema.org/address)

--   Use `location` attribute for geographical coordinates.
-Ideally use GeoJSON for codifying geospatial properties.
-That works from Orion 1.2 on.
-If not use, old NGSI version 1 type `coords`.
+-   Use the `location` Attribute for geographical coordinates.
+GeoJSON must be used for encoding geospatial properties.

 ## Modelling linked data

--   When an entity attribute is used as a link (relationship) to other entities two modelling options are possible:
+-   When an Entity Attribute is used as a link (relationship) to other entities two modelling options are possible:

-        -  A/ Name the attribute with the prefix `ref` plus the name of the target (linked) entity type.
+  1. Name the attribute with the prefix `ref` plus the name of the target (linked) entity type.
 For instance `refStreetlightModel`, represents an attribute which contains a reference to an entity of type `StreetlightModel`.
 This option has been extensively used by data models initially intended to be used with NGSI v2 .

-        -  B/ Name the attribute using a verb (plus optionally an object) such as `hasStop`, `operatedBy`, `hasTrip`, etc. This option is the one advocated by NGSI-LD, as in NGSI-LD URNs are used to identify entities, and NGSI-LD URNs already convey the type of the target entity, for instance `urn:ngsi-ld:gtfs:Stop:S123`.
+  2. Name the attribute using a verb (plus optionally an object) such as `hasStop`, `operatedBy`, `hasTrip`, etc. This option is the one advocated by NGSI-LD, as in NGSI-LD URNs are used to identify entities, and NGSI-LD URNs already convey the type of the target entity, for instance `urn:ngsi-ld:gtfs:Stop:S123`.

-As the current trend is to align with NGSI-LD as much as possible, B option can be considered as the recommended one and A option is to some extent "deprecated".
+As the current trend is to align with NGSI-LD as much as possible, 2. option can be considered as the recommended one and 1. option is to some extent "deprecated".

 ## Date Attributes

 -   In NGSI v2 the Attribute type must be `DateTime`.

-In NGSI-LD please check the encoding at the [NGSI-LD FAQ](https://github.com/FIWARE/data-models/blob/master/specs/ngsi-ld_howto.md#airquality-in-ngsi-ld-format).
+-   In NGSI-LD, please check the encoding at the [NGSI-LD FAQ](https://github.com/FIWARE/data-models/blob/master/specs/ngsi-ld_howto.md#airquality-in-ngsi-ld-format).

 -   Use the `date` prefix for naming entity attributes representing dates (or complete timestamps).
 Ex. `dateLastEmptying`.

--   `dateCreated` (`createdAt` in NGSI-LD) must be used to denote the (digital) entity's creation date.
+-   `dateCreated` (`createdAt` in NGSI-LD) must be used to denote the (digital) Entity's creation date.

--   `dateModified` (`modifiedAt` in NGSI-LD) must be used to denote the (digital) entity's last update date.
+-   `dateModified` (`modifiedAt` in NGSI-LD) must be used to denote the (digital) Entity's last update date.

--   `dateCreated` and `dateModified` are special entity attributes provided off-the-shelf by NGSI implementations.
+-   `dateCreated` and `dateModified` are special Entity Attributes provided off-the-shelf by NGSI implementations.
 Be careful because they can be different than the actual creation or update date of the real world entity represented by its corresponding digital entity.

--   When necessary define additional attributes to capture precisely all the details about dates.
+-   When necessary define additional Attributes to capture precisely all the details about dates.
 For instance, to denote the date at which a weather forecast was delivered an attribute named `dateIssued` can be used.
 In that particular case just reusing `dateCreated` would be incorrect because the